quentin1500/api-design-guidelines/README.md

 ---

-## 🚀 Purpose
+## 🧭 Purpose

-This guideline aims to:
+This [generic API guideline document](./api-guideline.md) is intended to serve as a reference for API design within the context of an API-producing company or program.
+To suit this context, the generic guideline must be adapted.
+Refer to the [Deployement section](#deployment).

+These guidelines aim to:

 - Harmonize API design across a generic ecosystem
 - Improve API readability, maintainability, and interoperability